 The pgBadger v4.x design comes from the “Art is code” company.

 This web site is a work of Gilles Darold.

-pgBadger is maintained by Gilles Darold, the good folks at Dalibo, and every one who wants to contribute.
+pgBadger is maintained by Gilles Darold and everyone who wants to contribute.

 Many people have contributed to pgBadger, they are all quoted in the Changelog file.